Stanislav Tsalyk: Literary work

 Stanislav Tsalyk specializes in documentary/nonfiction writing.
 His primary field of interests is the history of Kyiv, the history of ethnic minorities and unknown pages of the Ukrainian history.
 He explores daily life at different historical times rather than political or military conflicts and actively works with published and verbal memoirs, archived documents, newspapers, and photos.

-He developed his unique literary style – finding exciting or unknown pages of the past, exploring understudied aspects, giving the exact chronology, and presenting unexpectedly convincing parallels and cascades of events.
-Full of various intriguing facts and surprising details, his publications are thrilling detective stories built on the principles of dramatic composition.
+His literary style is characterized by am emphasis on lesser-known episodes of the past, the examination of understudied subjects, detailed chronology, and comparisons between historical events.
+His publications frequently incorporate the factual detail and are structured using elements of dramatic composition.